mapo80/sigver/README.md

 ```

 See ```example.py``` for a complete example.
 For a jupyter notebook, see this [interactive example](https://nbviewer.jupyter.org/github/luizgh/sigver/blob/master/interactive_example.ipynb).
+## Converting weights to ONNX
+Run `python convert_to_onnx.py` to export the PyTorch models in `models/` to ONNX format.
+This requires the `onnx` package.
+The resulting files will be saved next to the original `.pth` weights.
 # Meta-learning

 To train a meta-learning model, use the `sigver.metalearning.train` script: